 How can you know if you are not giving the proper food to your dog?

-If your dog is on a bad diet you will see effects.
+If your dog is on a bad diet, you will see effects.
 Effects such as loose stool, dandruff problems, excessive shedding, dull coat, obesity, skin disorders, and others.
 It depends a lot from case to case, but these are the most frequent signs.

-Talk with the vet if you aren’t sure what type of food you should be feeding him or if the husky it’s not adjusting well with the given diet.
+Talk with the vet if you aren’t sure what type of food you should be feeding him or if the husky it’s not adjusting well to the given diet.
 And don’t forget to give your dog plenty of fresh and clean water all day long.

 Read the label on your chosen brand of dog food carefully.
 Don’t just look at the picture or at the marketing title.
 Read the ingredients and see if it’s the perfect food for your husky.
-Your dog can’t read so you will have to make good decisions for him – he trusts you to make the right choice.
+Your dog can’t read, so you will have to make good decisions for him – he trusts you to make the right choice.